italiangrid/storm/documentation/sysadmin-guide/1.11.2/index.md

 |	asynch.srmcopy.gridftp.timeout		|	Timeout for GridFTP connection establishment during file transfer execution performed to fulfill *srmCopy* requests in seconds.
 Default: **15000**
 |	asynch.gridftpclient				|	The complete class-name of the GridFTPTransfer-Client implementation providing GridFTP client features to be used to perform file transfer to fulfill *srmCopy* requests.
 Default: **it.grid.storm.asynch.NaiveGridFTPTransferClient**

-### Back-End Storage Information: namespace.xml <a name="besti_advconf">&nbsp;</a>
+### Backend Storage Information: namespace.xml <a name="besti_advconf">&nbsp;</a>

-Information about storage managed by StoRM is stored in a configuration file named namespace.xml located at */etc/storm/backend-server/* on StoRM BackEnd host.
+Information about storage managed by StoRM is stored in a configuration file named namespace.xml located at */etc/storm/backend-server/* on StoRM Backend host.
 One of the information stored into namespace.xml file is what is needed to perform the ***mapping functionality***.
 The *mapping functionality* is the process of retrieving or building the transport URL (TURL) of a file addressed by a Site URL (SURL) together with grid user credential.
 The Fig 3 shows the different schema of SURL and TURL.

 {% assign image_src="surl-turl-schema.png" %}